jstiff/notes_from_learning/CS_Lectures/Compiler/scanner.md

     [0-9]*   ---> allows for leading 0's like 0000
     0 | [1-9][0-9]* ---> does not allow leading o's

-    Not having leading 0's is a design choice...when building a compilier we simply need to know what the designers of the language prefer so the compilier can be built accordingly.
+    Not having leading 0's is a design choice...when building a compiler we simply need to know what the designers of the language prefer so the compiler can be built accordingly.

 RegEx for language 'Identifiers'.
 ( _ | [a-z])([a-Z] | [0-9] | _ )*